jakemcc/jakemccrary.com/source/_posts/2017-04-17-climbing-in-el-chorro-spain.markdown

 El Chorro is a small village found in the mountains of southern Spain.
 The scenery is gorgeous, with a river cutting through the city and cliffs everywhere you look.

 While in El Chorro, we stayed at the [Olive Branch](http://www.olivebranchelchorro.co.uk/home.html).
-The Olive Branch provides a couple different accommodations, ranging from private en suite rooms to space to pitch your tent.
+The Olive Branch provides a couple different accommodations, ranging from private en-suite rooms to space to pitch your tent.
 In our time there, we both stayed in an en suite room and camped.

 The climbing in El Chorro was great.
 The limestone cliffs reach up towards the sky.